HG6209-ntu/HG6209-ntu.github.io/src/week4.md

 * [DIP 2.8 -- None](https://diveintopython3.problemsolving.io/native-datatypes.html#none)

-Another thing to add about `None` is that it is often used as a placeholder for optional arguments and it is the return value of function with no `return` statement or an empty `return` statement.
+Another thing to add about `None` is that it is often used as a placeholder for optional arguments and it is the return value of a function with no `return` statement or an empty `return` statement.
 For
 example: